deploy-dog/slavedriver/README.md

 // Add the job to Slavedriver
 $slavedriver->addJob($job);

-// Add more jobs like with the example above
+// Add more jobs like with the example above..

-// Alternatively (or in addition) if you have lots of jobs you might want to include one per file and get Slavedriver to recursively look in directory for jobs
+// Alternatively (or in addition) if you have lots of jobs you might want to include one per file
+// and get Slavedriver to recursively look in directory for jobs
 // Your included files should return an instance of the Job object.
 $slavedriver->addAllJobsInDirectory(__DIR__.'/DirWithJobs');